-Because both serial ports are 100% PC compatible, software written for the PC that accesses serial ports directly or through standard BIOS calls will work without modification on the TS-5700.
-The details of the COM port internal registers are available in most PC documentation books or consult the TL16C550 data sheet.
+Because both serial ports are 100% PC compatible, software written for the PC that accesses serial ports directly or through standard BIOS calls will work without modification on the TS-5600.
+The details of the COM port internal registers are available in most PC documentation books or the data sheet for the National Semiconductor NS16C550 may be consulted.

-Download the AMD Elan SC520 user's manual for further details.
+See the AMD Elan520 User's Manual for further details.